 The only thing better than scoring the perfect outfit or designer shoes is to get them for a bargain price.
 That’s why shopping in the Inland Empire can be so sweet—it’s a hot bed of top-quality outlet centres filled with designer and brand name finds.

 Biggest of the bunch is Ontario Mills is California’s largest outlet centre.
 With more than 200 stores, it literally has brand names from A (Abercrombie & Fitch) to Z (Zumiez).
 Look for great deals in for clothes and shoes for men, women, and children, plus accessories, electronics, sporting goods, and home wares.
 There’s also a big selection at the Lake Elsinore Outlet Centre, where you’ll find deals at stores for Nike, Gap, Guess, and Armani Exchange.

 And of course—there’s the shopping.
-There’s a reason El Paseo reminds people of Rodeo Drive, what with the impeccably appointed boutiques of top designers, including Bottega Veneta and St. John, tempting you to brandish your credit card and come in.
-Find more shops at the Gardens on El Paseo complex: Saks Fifth Avenue, Ann Taylor, Pottery Barn, Brooks Brothers, Tommy Bahamas, and more.
+There’s a reason El Paseo reminds people of Rodeo Drive, what with the impeccably appointed boutiques of top designers, including Bottega Veneta and St. John, tempting you to come in brandishing your credit card.
+Find more shops at the largely open-air (and exquisitely manicured) Gardens on El Paseo complex: Saks Fifth Avenue, Ann Taylor, Trina Turk, Brooks Brothers, Tommy Bahamas, and more.

 In Santa Barbara, State Street is synonymous with shopping, and if you don’t want to be tempted, you’d better put on blinders before you walk.
 If you’re ready to dive in and enjoy, start at State Street’s upper end, with luxury retailers such as Tiffany & Co. at La Cumbre Plaza.
 Next up, La Arcada; it’s twisting walkways with fountains and flowerpots allow plenty of time to gaze into boutique windows and think, “Oh, I really need that…”